1712n/wall-e/src/prompt/markdown/documentation.md

 await db.update(users).set({ city: finalSql }).where(inArray(users.id, ids));
 ```

-##### Importance of Casting with the `sql` Operator
+#### Type-casting with the `sql` Operator

-In complex cases like CASE statements with numerical values, databases might infer types differently, causing mismatches.
+In some cases databases might infer types differently, causing mismatches.
 Using explicit casting (e.g., `cast(... as decimal)`) ensures the expression's result aligns with the expected column type:

 ```ts
 import { SQL, inArray, sql } from 'drizzle-orm';